sensetence/vue-quintable/README.md

-# VueFooTable
+# VueQuintable

-VueFooTable is a table wrapper for Vue.js.
+VueQuintable is a table wrapper for Vue.js.
 It is build with bootstrap 4.0.
 High configurable, easy to use, flexible and responsive.